icinganalysis/icinganalysis.github.io/content/messinger.md

 - Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
 NACA-TN-1472, 1947.
 - Gelder, Thomas F., and Lewis, James P.: Comparison of Heat Transfer from Airfoil in Natural and Simulated Icing Conditions.
 NACA-TN-2480, 1951.

-Messiger is cited, surprisingly, only once by publications in the NACA Icing Publications Database [^9]:
+Messinger is cited, surprisingly, only once by publications in the NACA Icing Publications Database [^9]:

 - Callaghan, Edmund E., and Serafini, John S.: Analytical Investigation of Icing Limit for Diamond Shaped Airfoil in Transonic and Supersonic Flow.
 NACA-TN-2861, 1953.